 - Fit a heat alarm in your kitchen area.

-- Test your alarms weekly.
+- Test your alarms at least monthly.